 Magnifying Glass With Light.
-This app is currently $1.99 and is a magnifying glass with light.
+This is a paid-for app and is a magnifying glass with light.
 Much like “iRead” above, it is great if you are trying to read a menu or something and you have forgotten your reading glasses.

 PocketBraille Reference.
 Michael Doise has made this excellent, easy to use app for people who would like to learn Braille, or need to reference Braille.
 In addition to numbers, alphabet, and punctuation, it also has contractions.